2022 Tailteann Cup: Format

 The inaugural Tailteann Cup was contested by seventeen teams: the sixteen set to play in Divisions 3 and 4 of the 2023 National Football League, plus New York.
 These teams could only have qualified for the Tier 1 All-Ireland Championship, the Sam Maguire Cup, if they had reached their provincial final.
 The Sam Maguire Cup was contested by the sixteen teams set to play in Divisions 1 and 2 of the 2023 National Football League.

 Louth and Limerick qualified for the Sam Maguire Cup as a result of winning promotion from Division 3 to Division 2 for 2023, while Down and Offaly competed in the Tailteann Cup as a result of being relegated from Division 2 to Division 3 for 2023.

 The 2022 Tailteann Cup was a straight knockout format, with two preliminary-round games and seven first-round games followed by quarter-finals, semi-finals and a final.
 New York received a bye to the quarter-finals.
 The seventeen teams were organised on a geographical basis, with eight assigned to a northern section and nine to a southern section (including New York).
 The eight northern teams were drawn against each other in four of the seven first-round games.
 Four of the southern teams were drawn in two preliminary-round games, with the two winners then joining the remaining four teams in three first-round games.
 All seven first-round winners joined New York (who were assigned to the southern section) in the quarter-finals, with pairings decided via an open draw within each geographic section.
 The semi-final pairings were then decided via an open draw.

 From 2023, the Tailteann Cup is set to be played on a round-robin basis, with the first round consisting of four groups of four teams with no geographical structure.

 Team allocation

 Teams

 None of the seventeen teams qualified for their provincial final.
 Doing so would have resulted in them competing in the Tier 1 Sam Maguire Cup instead.

 Bracket

 There was an open draw for all rounds, including quarter-finals and semi-finals.
 It was split into N (north) and S (south) sections until semi finals.
 Both sections then combined.
 The first team pulled out received home advantage.
 The semi-finals and final were played in Croke Park.

 Preliminary round

-New York were granted a bye to the quarter-finals.
-Fourteen teams competed in round one to complete the quarter-final line-up.
-A preliminary round was held to reduce the number of eligible teams from sixteen to fourteen.
+Four teams competed in the preliminary round.

 Round 1

+The two preliminary round winners were joined by the other twelve teams.